digicatapult/dsbd-documentation/docs/how-to/failed-build.md

 }
 ```

 You needn’t make any changes in your `myfailingworkflow.yaml`.
-Push your changes and observe in your `Actions` the latest `job`. as previously, this should fail at the `Run Test File` step.
+Push your changes and observe in your `Actions` the latest `Job`.
+As previously, this should fail at the `Run Test File` step.
 Expand this step to observe the error message.
-It should look like so:
+It should look like this:
 ![buffer overflow error](../images/buffer-overflowerror.png)

-## Example 3: attempting to call attacker-controlled memory address
+## Example 3: Attempting to call attacker-controlled memory address

-modify your `main.c` file like so:
+Modify your `main.c` file like so:

 ```
 #include <stdio.h>